-It’s back to school time and that means kids across the country are getting out their backpacks and deciding exactly what needs to go in them.
+When it’s back to school time kids across the country get out their backpacks and decide exactly what needs to go in them.
 The key in this process is not to have too much in a backpack or it’ll be too heavy and bog them down.

 I want you to do the same, friend, and decide what you need in your backpack.
 No, not a literal backpack but figuratively speaking with your emotional backpack and the things you carry around in your life.
 Not exactly sure what I’m talking about?
 Let me explain.

 While you may not be able to see or feel it, you’re carrying a backpack around on your back.
 Much like a student preparing for school you get to choose what you put inside your backpack.

 Some things in your backpack are fun and light but other things are hard and heavy.

 Years ago when I learned about the emotional backpack from my counselor she opened my eyes to the fact that I was carrying around a ton of things that weren’t necessary.
 I was unintentionally weighing myself down.

 When I would talk about certain people or situations she would always say, “That’s not in your backpack, Tshanina.
 You don’t need to worry or think about that.”

 Even to this day when I’m processing through a situation I’ll remind myself, “that’s not in your backpack.”
 This thought process changed my life and I want the same for you!

 Does that really need to be in your emotional backpack?

 There are a ton of things weighing down your backpack, but I want to share five specific ways that you may be loading yourself down with things that you don’t really need in your emotional backpack.